resi-labs-ai/resi/docs/miner.md

 }
 ```

-In this example, we configure the Miner to scrape using a single scraper, the "X.microworlds" scraper.
-The scraper will run every 5 minutes (300 seconds).
-When it runs, it'll run 2 scrapes:
+In this example, we configure the Miner to scrape property data using the Zillow RapidAPI scraper.
+The scraper will run every 30 minutes (1800 seconds).
+When it runs, it'll perform 2 different scraping operations:
-1. The first will be a scrape for at most 100 items with #bittensor.
-The data scrape will choose a random [TimeBucket](../README.md#terminology) in (now - max_age_in_minutes, now).
-The probability distribution used to select a TimeBucket matches the Validator's incentive for [Data Freshness](../README.md#1-data-freshness): that is, it's weighted towards newer data.
-2. The second will be a scrape for either #decentralizedfinance or #tao, chosen at random (uniformly).
-The scrape will scrape at most 50 items, and will use a random TimeBucket between now and the maximum data freshness threshold.
+1. The first will scrape at most 50 property listings from high-value zip codes (Beverly Hills, Manhattan, San Francisco).
+The scraper will focus on properties listed or updated within the last 48 hours (2880 minutes).
+2. The second will scrape at most 30 properties from other major metropolitan areas (Miami, Chicago), prioritizing the most recent listings.

+The scraper automatically selects random [TimeBuckets](../README.md#terminology) weighted toward newer data to match the Validator's incentive for [Data Freshness](../README.md#1-data-freshness).

 You can start your Miner with a different scraping config by passing the filepath to `--neuron.scraping_config_file`